-I realize not everyone has a Yudu or the knowledge of how to make and burn their own screens.
+I realize not everyone has the knowledge of how to make and burn their own screens.
+I don’t either!
 Never fear, if you were feeling a little left out of the screen printing fun I have just the project for you.
-Today for I Love to Create we are silk screening using pantyhose, decoupage and an embroidery hoop!
+Today we are silk screening using pantyhose, decoupage and an embroidery hoop!
+I hope your feeling whimsical because your baby is going to need this unicorn onesie in their life!

 WHO DOESN’T LIKE UNICORNS?